thradams/installer/README.md

 ## Build Pipeline

-1 - Build the uninstall program (uninstall.exe).
+### 1 - Build the uninstall program (uninstall.exe).

+### 2 - Compile makezip, and run
-2 - Create a zip file (file.zip) that contains all the files including the uninstall.exe 3 - Build the installer
+This will create a zip file (file.zip) that contains all the files including the uninstall.exe

+### 3 - Build the installer
+This will include file.zip inside the resources.

 ## Using it